astronomer/docs/learn/airflow-great-expectations.md

 ## How it works

 The GreatExpectationsOperator is a versatile operator allowing you to integrate GX into your Airflow environment.
 This tutorial shows the simplest way of using the operator by letting it create a default Checkpoint and Datasource based on an Airflow connection.
-For users familiar with GX the GreatExpectationsOperator also allows to pass in a CheckpointConfig object via the `checkpoint_config` parameter or a `checkpoint_kwargs` dictionary.
-Additional customization includes the use of other [Execution Engines](https://docs.greatexpectations.io/docs/terms/execution_engine) and passing [DataContextConfig objects](https://docs.greatexpectations.io/docs/terms/data_context).
-See also the [Operator parameters](#operator-parameters) section below.
+The GreatExpectationsOperator also allows you to pass in a CheckpointConfig object using the `checkpoint_config` parameter or a `checkpoint_kwargs` dictionary.
+You can also customize the [Execution Engines](https://docs.greatexpectations.io/docs/terms/execution_engine) and pass [DataContextConfig objects](https://docs.greatexpectations.io/docs/terms/data_context) by configuring [Operator parameters](#operator-parameters).

 For more examples, check out the [Get Improved Data Quality Checks in Airflow with the Updated Great Expectations Operator](https://www.astronomer.io/blog/improved-data-quality-checks-in-airflow-with-great-expectations-operator/) blog post and the [Airflow data quality demo repository](https://github.com/astronomer/airflow-data-quality-demo/).

 ### Running GX validations on pandas DataFrames

 The GreatExpectationsOperator can also be used to run validations on CSV files by passing them in as a pandas DataFrame.
 This pattern is useful to test pipelines locally with small amounts of data.
-Not that the `execution_engine` parameter needs to be adjusted.
+Note that the `execution_engine` parameter needs to be adjusted.

     ```python
     gx_validate_pg = GreatExpectationsOperator(